chz05/chz05.github.io/_pages/home.md

 {: .text-primary .mb-4}

 I was a Master's student at **Columbia University** working in the field of Computer Architecture and Compilers.
-I received my undergraduate degree in Computer Science from the University of California, San Diego (UCSD) in 2023.
+I received my Bachelor Science degree in Computer Science from the **UC San Diego** in 2023.

 During my Master's study, I was advised by **Prof. Tanvir Ahmed Khan**, working on a compiler-based simulation infrastructure research project.
 I also work closely with **Prof. Jian Weng** in KAUST and **Prof. Yufei Ding** in UCSD.
 I am applying for PhD programs for Fall 2026.
 Please reach out to me if you are looking for PhD students.